mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

              <em>Object detection.</em>
         </p>

-     3. **Image Segmentation.** This task is similar to object recognition, but with a very precise edge/contour detection.
-Image segmentaiton algorithms will segment and label all pixels that belong to an object.
+     3. **Image Segmentation.** This task is similar to object recognition but with very precise edge/contour detection.
+Image segmentation algorithms will segment and label all pixels that belong to an object.
 Here \\(\mathbf{x}\\), the input variable is an image with objects we want to segment, and \\(\mathbf{y}\\), the output variable is the image of the segmentation process (i.e., an image with labeled all the pixels that belong to every object).
 There are two types of segmentation: Instance Segmentation and Semantic Segmentation.
-The instance segmentation outputs an image by separating every single object instance, while in semantic segmentation, the pixels of every instance of an object are labeled with the same class label.
+An instance segmentation model outputs an image by separating every single object instance, while in semantic segmentation, the pixels of every instance of an object are labeled with the same class label.
 This task is considered a hybrid task, including both classification and regression, discriminative and supervised.

         <p align="center">
         <img width="770" alt="Screenshot 2023-07-16 at 12 31 19 PM" src="https://github.com/mrezasoltani/mrezasoltani.github.io/assets/37226975/0f42d816-9ea2-4a69-841b-4f53fd30055b">